-Over 110,000 pedestrians are injured each year in the United States and approximately 60,000 people die from those injuries.
-Almost half of all deaths resulting from pedestrian accidents occur between 3:00 and 4:00 PM—when children typically are returning home from school.
-Children and the elderly are most at risk of being injured in pedestrian accidents, and injuries caused by negligent drivers account for the majority of catastrophic injuries and death.
+Over 110,000 pedestrians are injured each year in the United States, and approximately 60,000 people die from those injuries.
+Almost half of all deaths resulting from pedestrian accidents occur between 3:00 and 4:00 PM, when children typically return home from school.
+Children and the elderly are most at risk of being injured in pedestrian accidents, and injuries caused by negligent drivers account for the majority of catastrophic injuries and deaths.

-At Aiello Harris Abate, Law Group PC, we handle pedestrian accident cases in New Jersey and use our skills and resources to fight for people who are in no position to fight for themselves.
+At Aiello Harris Abate, Law Group PC, we handle pedestrian accident cases in New Jersey and use our skills and resources to advocate for people who are unable to defend themselves.

 Negligent Actions And Pedestrian Accidents